waynetheisinger/SnapSwap/README.md

    ./snapswap_tool.sh finalize
    ```

-   This step will complete the process, performing any necessary post-transfer tasks to ensure the snapshot is properly
+   This step will complete the process, performing any necessary post-transfer tasks to ensure the volume snapshot is properly
    set up in the destination team.

 ---